prettydiff/share-file-systems/documentation/linuxVM.md

 2. Change the `name` property to anything else

 ### IP Address
-The IP address shouldn't need to be changed, because the host assigns the address from a <!-- cspell:disable -->DHCP<!-- cspell:enable --> pool to the guest machine via the host-based adapter interface, but should the IP address be the same as another VM here are the steps:
+The IP address shouldn't need to be changed, because the host assigns the address from a DHCP pool to the guest machine via the host-based adapter interface, but should the IP address be the same as another VM here are the steps:
-1. <!-- cspell:disable --> `ifconfig` <!-- cspell:enable --> - This command will display the current interfaces as well as their addresses.
+1. `ifconfig` - This command will display the current interfaces as well as their addresses.
 Take note of the interface name of the interface we want to change.
 This is probably the interface with an address beginning 192.168
-2. <!-- cspell:disable --> `sudo ifconfig enp0s3 192.168.0.111 network 255.255.255.0` <!-- cspell:enable --> where `enp0s3` is the interface name and `192.168.0.111` is an example address.
-Which ever address you chose should be an address that is not currently in use by another device on the host created network and within that network as defined by the <!-- cspell:disable -->netmask<!-- cspell:enable -->.
+2. `sudo ifconfig enp0s3 192.168.0.111 network 255.255.255.0` where `enp0s3` is the interface name and `192.168.0.111` is an example address.
+Which ever address you chose should be an address that is not currently in use by another device on the host created network and within that network as defined by the netmask.